SameemC/architecture-analytics-mcp/comparable_projects_mcp/README.md

 **Tool 1 of the architecture-analytics-mcp suite.**

-A Model Context Protocol (MCP) server that finds the most similar past projects from your firm's database for a proposed new project — ranked by a composite similarity score across square footage, construction cost, year, and location.
+A Model Context Protocol (MCP) server that finds the most similar past projects from your firm's database for a proposed new project, ranked by a composite similarity score across square footage, construction cost, year, and location.

 ---